GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

         child: const CircularProgressIndicator(),
       ),
       builder: () {
-        return MaterialApp(
-          //It is hight probable that you have const widgets.
-(You should have const widgets)
-          //When the locale rebuilds, the const widget will not rebuild and thus do keep
-          //displaying with the old language until they rebuild.
-          //
-          //To prevent this behavior,
-          key: Key('${locale.state}'),
+        // Resister to i18n with an InheritedWidget of its type.
-          //get the appTitle fom the state of i18n
+        //the state of i18n can be obtained using of(context) method and
+        //when the i18n changes, all widgets that have used the of(context) will rebuild. return i18n.inherited(
+          builder: (context) => MaterialApp(
+            //Get the i18n translation using the of(context) method
-          title: i18n.state.appTitle,
+            title: i18n.of(context).appTitle,
-          //On app start, the locale is obtained from the storage.
-          //If the languageCode is 'und', null is returned to use the system language,
-          //else return the obtained locale
+            theme: isDarkMode.state ?
+ThemeData.dark() : ThemeData.light(),
             locale: locale.state.languageCode == 'und' ? null : locale.state,
-          //Supported locales from the static method defined in I18N
-          supportedLocales: I18N.supportedLocale(),
+            supportedLocales: I18N.supportedLocale,
-          //Use flutter defined delegates.
-          //You have to add flutter_localizations to dependencies
             localizationsDelegates: [
               GlobalMaterialLocalizations.delegate,
               GlobalWidgetsLocalizations.delegate,
             ],
-          theme: isDarkMode.state ?
-ThemeData.dark() : ThemeData.light(),
-          home: ....
+            routes: {
+              //Notice const here and everywhere in this app.
+              // This is a huge benefit in performance term.
+              AddEditPage.routeName: (context) => const AddEditPage(),
+              HomeScreen.routeName: (context) => const HomeScreen(),
+            },
+            //Set navigation key so states_rebuilder can navigate without BuildContext
+            navigatorKey: RM.navigate.navigatorKey,
+          ),
         );
       },
     );